jakub-tucek/clusterize/docs/QUICK_GUIDE.md

 Then you can again check status of resubmitted task or wait for mail notification.
 Email notification can then take >15minutes to be delivered after task ends.

+## Matlab

+Matlab example can be executed by submitting different configuration file:
+**clusterize-configuration.yml**.